palfibeni/KerAzsMB/README.md

 #### Windou, the shadow priest:
 - 1,4: /script sh_priest_skull()
 - 2: /script sh_priest_cross()
-- 3: /script hackle_orange() // shakles the target with the orange shield raid icon, find more options in /priest/priest_shackle.lua
+- 3: /script shackle_orange() // shakles the target with the orange shield raid icon, find more options in /priest/priest_shackle.lua
 - 5,6: Prayer of Healing // this might need to manually remove the shadow form if needed.
 Mainly used on Vaelstrasz fight
 - 7: mana drink
 - 9: mount